pastas/pastas/doc/index.rst

     .. grid-item-card:: More Pastas
         :link: https://github.com/pastas/

-        Find out more useful resources developed by the Pastas community!
+        Find out more useful resources developed by the Pastas community on GitHub!

 Quick Example